ecbell/CO2footprint_of_salad/README.md

 1. Read instructions in the About section.
 Look on your plate or the ingredients you have in your fridge that you want to put in your salad.
 2. Navigate to the dropdown menu on the page and scroll to choose each ingredient in your salad.
 The ingredients will show up under the dropdown menu and the counter of average CO2e will tick up.
 3. Mouse over each ingredient to see more information on each ingredient's footprint.
 4. View the two counters: 1) the average CO2-footprint and 2) the percent fair daily emissions.
-Click the popup below the counters to see how they're meaured.
+Click the popup below the counters to see how they're measured.
 5. If you want to delete an ingredient, you can click on the ingredient to delete it.

 NOTE: the data sources and referenced are in the about section of the webpage.